ctuanle/ctuanle/README.md

 ### Hello there 👋
 I'm Tuan, currently an MSc student in Information Technology.

-I enjoy coding the web, especially in back-end with Typescript and Golang.
+I enjoy coding web, especially in back-end with Typescript and Golang.
 My goal is to become a software engineer in the future, so there's a lot to learn 🛸.

 <!--
 **sonata1999/sonata1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.